 i.
 “It is a good note also that is given here by some expositors – viz., that by this chariot of the cherubims God gave his people to understand that his presence in the ark was not so fixed among them, but that would leave them, and ride clean away from them, if they should thereunto provoke him by their sins.”
 (Trapp)

 c.
 The LORD made me understand in writing, by His hand upon me, all the works of these plans: As with the organization of the servants and builders of the temple and the plans for the temple, God also spoke to David about these furnishings of the temple.

 3. (20-21) David’s final charge to Solomon.

 b.
 And do it: It is easy to see how important this was for David.
-He had spent enormous effort to prepare the temple but would all be naught unless Solomon did in fact do it.
+He had spent enormous effort to prepare the temple, but all David’s work would have been useless unless Solomon did in fact do it.

 i.
 “Do not talk about it; do not sit down, and dream over the plans, and think how admirable they are, and then roll them up; but, ‘Be strong and of good courage, and do it.’”
 (Spurgeon)